 East Zion may be your focus, but that doesn’t mean you should skip the park.
 If there’s any Zion experience that’s made better by winter weather, it’s the iconic Narrows.

 Traversing the slimmest part of Zion Canyon, The Narrows’ towering, 1500-foot walls were carved by the raging Virgin River.
 It’s the most popular hike in the park, and arguably one of Earth’s greatest walks.
 Here the trail is the river, and you travel its entirety in ankle- to waist-deep water.

-Parades of people can ruin summer treks, but a winter walk is a return to The Narrows of the past, where you’ll see few folks beyond the first mile.
+Parades of people can ruin summer treks, but while hiking the Narrows in winter you’ll see few folks beyond the first mile.
 But the icicle-coated canyon walls and 40-degree water temperatures are no joke.
 Renting dry pants, neoprene socks, canyoneering boots and a walking stick is essential to prevent hypothermia.

 While you can hike alone, we booked a guide through 57 Hours.
 These experts share local lore, shuttle you to start and back (a bonus when parking is full) and capture perfect Instagrams along the way.
 Going guided is also a fun (and safer) alternative to tackling The Narrows alone.
 Be aware: The winter window is short, as it becomes impassable with spring run-off by March or April.